Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Classification of Fermionic Symmetry Enriched Topological Phases

 We have used the simple module object as defined in Eq.~\eqref{eq:representative_simple} of Appendix~\ref{app:condensation}.
-We also introduced an additional isomorphism given by the unlabeled line after the braid so that the braid takes representative simple objects to representative simple objects.
+We also introduced an additional isomorphism given by the unlabeled line after the braid, so that the braid takes representative simple objects to representative simple objects.
 The unlabeled line is given by $(\psi_{\vv{0}}^{\pi''({\bf g}) \cdot \vv{x}},\psi_{\vv{0}}^{\pi''({\bf g}) \cdot \vv{x}})$ .
-Using this definition of the braid, one can explicitly compute $\eta_{a_{\vv{x}}}({\bf g,h} )$ using Eq.~\eqref{eq:eta-2} to find,
+Using this definition of the braid, one can explicitly compute $\eta_{a_{\vv{x}}}({\bf g,h} )$ using Eq.~\eqref{eq:eta-2} to find

-Note that the simple product of $\eta$-symbols appearing on the right hand side is due to the gauge we have chosen in Eq.~\eqref{eq:TCU} for the $U$-symbols of the parent theory, in particular $U_{\bf{g}}(a_{\vv{x}}, \psi_{\vv{0}}) = 1$.
-We can now insert Eq.~\eqref{eq:etaTC} into Eq.~\eqref{eq:etaprimeprime}, and apply the symmetry action gauge transformation Eq.~\eqref{eq:sym_ac_g}, to find,
+Note that the simple product of $\eta$-symbols appearing on the right hand side is due to the gauge we have chosen in Eq.~\eqref{eq:TCU} for the $U$-symbols of the parent theory, in particular $U_{\bf{g}}(a_{\vv{x}}, \psi_{\vv{0}}) = 1$ in our choice of gauge for $\ifo^{(0)}$.
+We can now use Eq.~\eqref{eq:etaTC} in the right hand side of Eq.~\eqref{eq:etaprimeprime}, and apply the symmetry action gauge transformation of Eq.~\eqref{eq:sym_ac_g} to obtain

 where

 In deriving this, we have used the property